How to Quit Sugar?

 Reasons for craving for sugar include, but are not limited to, a modern high-fat diet, excessive growth of “bad” intestinal bacteria, known as dysbiosis, which also creates inflammation in the body, and overgrowth of Candida Albicans in the body, which can cause infections.

-Deficiencies of certain minerals such as zinc, chromium, iron, calcium, and magnesium can also lead to cravings for sugar.
-A diet without protein, fiber, and good fats will not fill you up enough, and this will also create a craving for food.
+Deficiencies of certain minerals, such as zinc, chromium, iron, calcium, and magnesium, can also lead to cravings for sugar.
+A diet without protein, fibre, and good fats will not fill you up enough, and this will also create a craving for food.
 Studies show that stress can trigger longings for food as well.
-Sometimes excessive food intake is just a bad habit to get rid of.
+Sometimes, excessive food intake is just a bad habit to get rid of.

 Here are some useful tips to stop sugar cravings: